desihub/fiberassign/README.md

 ------------------------------------------------------

- On Nersc, load modules PrgEnv-gnu and cfitsio like that :
+On Nersc, load modules PrgEnv-gnu and cfitsio like that (to compile/run) :

 load module PrgEnv-gnu